Never loose connection

 There are already many examples of how autonomous machines and algorithms have made our lives easier.

-With our private and professional lives becoming increasingly digital, the need for advanced digital security has also become that much more important.
+With our private and professional lives becoming increasingly digital, the need for advanced digital security has also become much more important.

 What’s more, the new technologies for video surveillance of the future now also offer more and more opportunities for their application, such as mobile drone surveillance, which rely on the use of robust antenna solutions to enable mobile and area-wide connectivity.